o2r-project/o2r-muncher/README.md

 Testing is based on mocha integration tests.
 A MongoDB database must be running at the default port for the tests to work and must be started manually.
-Also `o2r-loader` and `o2r-transporter` must be running at their default ports.
+Also `o2r-loader` must be running at the default port.

 **Attention:** The database is cleared completely several times during the tests!